COVID-19 pandemic in São Paulo (state)

-This article refers to the events that occurred in the state of São Paulo during the COVID-19 pandemic in Brazil in the first half of 2020.
-The city of São Paulo registered the first case of the pandemic in Brazil, a 61-year-old man who had returned from Italy and tested positive for the coronavirus of severe acute respiratory syndrome 2 (SARS-CoV-2).
+The city of São Paulo in São Paulo state registered the first case of the pandemic in Brazil, a 61-year-old man who had returned from Italy and tested positive for the coronavirus of severe acute respiratory syndrome 2 (SARS-CoV-2).

-Chronology

-Research and laboratory diagnosis

 In the city of São Paulo, field hospitals for the exclusive care of people with COVID-19 were built by the municipal and state governments.
 Hospitals were established at Pacaembu Stadium, at the Ibirapuera Gymnasium athletics track and the Anhembi Convention Center.

-Statistics

 Evolution of the number of cases and deaths

 The graphs below show the growth of cases and deaths in the state.
 On new case and death charts, the bars represent the actual number of notifications per day, while the line is a seven-day moving average to help smooth out anomalies between days and reveal the overall trend.
 The data are from the Ministry of Health (MH).

-By municipality:
+By municipality

 This is the list of municipalities with the most confirmed cases, out of a total of 584 municipalities with at least one case, by June 17, 2020: